Yanan Li

 Adam earned his B.S. in finance at the University of Maryland, College Park before returning to school to pursue engineering.
 He earned his Ph.D. in Nanoengineering at the University of California, San Diego.
 There, he worked in the lab of Prof. Darren Lipomi, focusing on the co-optimization of the mechanical compliance and electronic performance of polymer-based solar cells.
 This work was awarded the Chancellor's Dissertation Medal for the Jacobs School of Engineering, the highest honor bestowed upon graduating doctoral students.
 He then completed his postdoctoral work at Stanford University in the lab of Prof. Reinhold Dauskardt where he worked on improving the thermomechanical stability of perovskite solar cells.

-Adam is in a state of perpetual exhaustion from chasing around his four-year-old.
+Adam is in a state of perpetual exhaustion from chasing around his five-year-old.

 email: aprintz@arizona.edu